exonum/exonum-doc/src/architecture/serialization.md

 Fixed-length fields are stored completely in the header.
 Var-length fields are allocated as segments in the body, plus take 8 bytes for the serialized segment pointer, as described [above](#segment-pointers).

-!!! note
-    If field is slice, corresponding 8 bytes in the header of structure mean a corresponding segment pointer (4 bytes) and number of slice elements (4 bytes).
-Slice size in bytes is calculated based on number of elements and size of one element.

 Thus, a segment pointer in the header (the position of which is known in compile time) points to the segment in the body,